clarinets/clarinets.github.io/pages/pages-root-folder/index.md

   title: "Contact Us"
   url: '/contact/'
   image: gallery/gallery7.jpg
   text: "We'd love to hear from all of you!
-Check out our contact information and useful links here."
+Check out our contact information and useful links."
 permalink: /index.html
 ---